 The Company utilized \$12.8 million (US\$9.7 million) of the proceeds from the IPO to repay and retire its senior secured credit facility with the Bank of Montreal (the "BMO Credit Facility").
-The BMO Credit Facility had been utilized to refinance the Company's July 2018 acquisition of shares of Yellow Cake PLC ("Yellow Cake").
-On October 9, 2019, the Company made a partial repayment of its BMO Credit Facility in the amount of \$0.3 million (US\$0.2 million).
-On November 5, 2019 and November 15, 2019, the Company made partial repayments of its BMO Credit Facility in an aggregate amount of \$0.3 million (US\$0.2 million).
+The BMO Credit Facility had been utilized to refinance the Company's July 2018 acquisition of 9.9% of the initial public offering of shares of Yellow Cake, a company listed on Alternative Investment Market ("AIM") of the London Stock Exchange that purchases and holds physical uranium.
+On October 9, 2019, November 5, 2019 and November 15, 2019, the Company made partial repayments of the BMO Credit Facility in an aggregate amount of \$0.5 million (US\$0.4 million).

-Upon completing the IPO, the Company issued 500,00 Common Shares and 500,000 Common Share purchase warrants to the lenders to satisfy a US\$500,000 under a prior credit facility that was utilized to finance, in part, the initial acquisition of the Company's Yellow Cake interest (the "Historic Credit Facility").
+Upon completing the IPO, the Company issued 500,000 Common Shares and 500,000 unlisted common share purchase warrants to the lenders to satisfy \$0.7 million (US\$0.5 million) owing under a prior credit facility that was utilized to finance, in part, the initial acquisition of the Yellow Cake shares (the "Historic Credit Facility").
 Each such warrant entitles the holder to purchase one Common Share of the Company at an exercise price of \$1.40 per share for a period of 5 years.